Imtiyaj5791/DevOps-Journey/Important/AWS.md

 An ECS Service maintains the required number of Tasks and provides features like self-healing, deployment, load balancing, and auto scaling.

-# Production / Scenario-Based Questions

-#99.
-Your application is running on ECS Fargate.
+# 99. Your application is running on ECS Fargate.
 How does an end user access the application?

 In production, ECS Tasks are normally placed in private subnets without public IPs.